 We will periodically communicate with you by email, post, telephone or device notifications for the purposes of delivering our services to you.
 The legal purpose for which is under the legitimate interest provision under both GDPR and the Privacy and Electronic Communications Regulations (PECR).

-However, should you be concerned about the content of these communications (such as unwanted marketing communications or simply want to change the way we communicate with you please log into your profile on the relevant website and change your preferences, or use the relevant unsubscribe link.
-Alternatively you can contact us by telephone or letter at the details provided above.
+However, should you be concerned about the content of these communications (such as unwanted marketing communications or simply want to change the way we communicate with you) please log into your profile on the relevant website and change your preferences, or use the relevant unsubscribe link.
+Alternatively, you can contact us by telephone or letter at the details provided below.

 You may contact us for any of the described purpose above.
 Our main address is: